itstumpa/Emergency-Hotline-A5/readme.md

 5. Difference between preventDefault() and stopPropagation()?

+preventDefault() is for stopping the browser’s normal action.
+Like if I click a link, it won’t open, or if I submit a form, it won’t actually submit.

-preventDefault() stops the browser’s normal action, like link not opening or form not submitting. we did it in the class also. stopPropagation() stops the event from going up to the parent.
+But stopPropagation() is different… it doesn’t stop the default action, it just stops the event from moving up to the parent elements.
+So the parent’s event won’t get triggered.